Cisco-Talos/BASS/README.md

 Running BASS
 ------------

+If you have a VirusTotal key, export it in the shell where you run the docker (e.g., `export VIRUSTOTAL_API_KEY=xxx` in bash).
 Run `docker-compose up` in the project's root directory to start BASS.

 Then use the client in client/client.py to submit samples and get the resulting